My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 Her voice cracked.

-“Dad… why does she have this?”
+“Dad… why does she have that?”

 I watched her wipe her face.